Close Menu

 • The contribution of one spouse to the personal career or educational opportunity of the other spouse

-• The desirability of retaining any asset, including an interest in a business, intact and free from any claim or interference by the other spouse
+• The desirability of retaining any asset, including an interest in a marital business, intact and free from any claim or interference by the other spouse

 • The contribution of each spouse to the acquisition, enhancement, and production of income or the improvement of, or the incurring of liabilities to, both the marital assets and the nonmarital assets of the spouses